Senior Lecturer in Computer Science Education

-My first publication came from a consideration of how to tackle diversity of knowledge when teaching database.
+My first publication came from a consideration of how to tackle diversity of knowledge when teaching databases.
 It was naturally occurring research and led me to attend a conference on databases.

 Around the same time, I was offered the opportunity to bid for a small scale research project.
-This led me to look at something I had considered in teaching – were ICT teachers getting the training they wanted.
+This led me to look at something I had considered in teaching – whether ICT teachers are getting the training they want.
 The answer from teachers was that they weren't.

-I was then approached to write a book chapter for a book about using computing in different ways in the classroom.
-My chapter, entitled "Exploration" considered ways that pupils could be enabled to utilise models within the classroom.
+I was then approached to write a chapter for a book about using computing in different ways in the classroom.
+My chapter, entitled "Exploration" considered ways that pupils could utilise models within the classroom.